AlexJReid/blog/content/posts/dynamodb-numeric-pagination.md

 Storing a large number of keys in a Redis sorted set could get expensive due to how a sorted set is implemented internally (a map and a skip list.)
 It is also slightly annoying to have to pay for RAM for items that won't be frequently accessed.
 This is a reasonable trade off as it is a very simple solution that is likely to have consistently high performance.

 ## Relational
-The above pattern could also be achieved with a relational database.
+The sorted sets approach could also be achieved with a relational database.
 This could be a managed service like AWS RDS.

 The sorted sets would live in a single table with a convering index on `PK2 ASC, SK DESC`.
 Instead of a `ZREVRANGE` Redis command, `SELECT PK, SK FROM pages ORDER BY SK DESC LIMIT n, 1` would be used.
 Despite using `LIMIT`, performance is expected to be reasonable due to the small row size.
 A similar Lambda function would keep this table in-sync with the DynamoDB table.